 In 1759, Cook surveyed the French-controlled St. Lawrence Seaway in preparation for a British attack on Quebec.

-His maps were of such quality that they enabled the British to sail a fleet of 200 ships up the seaway without incident and launch the successful attack that eventually led to British control of French Canada.
+His maps were of such quality that they enabled the British to sail a fleet of 200 ships up the seaway and launch an attack that eventually led to British control of French Canada.

 Cook’s Navy career had been brilliant up to this point, but his personal life was less well-documented.
 In 1762, he married Elizabeth Batts, but history does not say much about their marriage, other than their having six children together; none of whom lived past early adulthood.